doocman/dooc-np/README.md

 Can be useful to filter out things that you don't want to expose in an intricate API call somewhere.

 ### transform
+Notice: the transform has a rather implicit 'ownership' behaviour (r-values becomes copies and l-values become references...).
+This might change in the future (a possible alternative is to use the `std::unwrap_ref_decay_t`-behaviour like the rest of the tuple to control wheter a copy should be made or not).

 Lazy tuple-transform view.
 This creates a view of a tuple (`std::tuple` or `named_tuple`) and changes the `get<...>`-function to apply a function on the value at the index before returning it.
+(An R-value ref will become a copy instead in the transform.)
 Example:

 ```c++